 Resolutions validly passed at any meeting of the Noteholders shall be binding on all Noteholders, whether or not they are present at the meeting, and on all Couponholders.
 In accordance with the Italian civil code, a rappresentante comune, being a joint representative of Noteholders, may be appointed in accordance with article 2417 of the Italian civil code in order to represent the Noteholders' interest hereunder and to give execution to the resolutions of the meeting of the Noteholders.
 The rappresentante comune may be a person who is not a Noteholder and may be (i) a company duly authorised to carry on investment services (servizi di investimento) or (ii) a trust company (società fiduciaria).
-The rappresentante comune shall not be a director, statutory auditor or employee of the Issuer or a person who falls within one of the categories specified by article 2399 of the Italian civil code.
+The rappresentante comune shall not be a director, statutory auditor or employee of the Italian civil code.
 The rappresentante comune is appointed by resolution passed at the Noteholders' meeting.
 In the event the Noteholders' meeting fails to appoint the rappresentante comune, the appointment is made by a competent court upon the request of one or more relevant Noteholders or the directors of the Issuer.
 The rappresentante comune shall remain in office for a period not exceeding three financial years from appointment and may be reappointed; remuneration shall be determined by the meeting of Noteholders which makes the appointment.
 The rappresentante comune shall have the powers and duties set out in article 2418 of the Italian civil code.